Economy of Togo

-The economy of Togo has struggled greatly.
-The International Monetary Fund (IMF) ranks it as the tenth poorest country in the world, with development undercut by political instability, lowered commodity prices, and external debts.
+Togo has developing economy considered low-income.
+The International Monetary Fund (IMF) ranks it as the 10th-poorest country in the world, with development undercut by political instability, low commodity prices, and external debts.
 While industry and services play a role, the economy is dependent on subsistence agriculture, with industrialization and regional banking suffering major setbacks.

 In January 2017, the IMF signed an Extended Credit Facility arrangement, consisting of a three-year $238 million loan package.
 Progress depends on follow through on privatization, increased transparency in government financial operations, progress toward legislative elections, and continued support from foreign donors.

 Agriculture

-The majority of the Togolese population depends on subsistence agriculture.
+Despite the majority of the Togolese population depending on subsistence agriculture, it still contributes significantly to their GDP.
 Its agricultural products includes coffee, cocoa, cotton, yams, cassava (tapioca), corn, beans, rice, pearl millet, sorghum and livestock such as fish.
 Food and cash crop production employs the majority of the labor force and contributes about 42% to the gross domestic product (GDP).
 Coffee and cocoa are traditionally the major cash crops for export, but cotton cultivation increased rapidly in the 1990s, with 173,000 metric tons produced in 1999.

 After a disastrous harvest in 2001 (113,000 metric tons), cash crops production rebounded to 168,000 metric tons in 2002.
-Despite insufficient rainfall in some areas, the Togolese Government has achieved its goal of self-sufficiency in food crops — maize, cassava, yams, sorghum, pearl millet, and groundnut.
+Despite insufficient rainfall in some areas, the Togolese government has achieved its goal of self-sufficiency in food crops — maize, cassava, yams, sorghum, pearl millet, and groundnut.
 Small and medium-sized farms produce most of the food crop; the average farm size is one to three hectares.